PMP Certification Exam Preparation Guide: Resources & Tips

 The third domain on the PMP exam covers the topics on long-term and organizational levels:

-- Evaluating project benefits
+- Estimating project benefits

 - Managing project compliance